panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 export const MyBigList = React.memo(MyBigList);
 ```

 `MyBigList` renders a list of items.
-Knowing the list could be big, probably a few hunders of items.
+Knowing the list could be big, probably a few hundreds of items.
 To preserve the list re-rendering, you wrap it into `React.memo`.

-The parent component of `MyBigList` needs to provide the list of items, and the handler function when an item is clicked.
+The parent component of `MyBigList` needs to provide the list of items and the handler function when an item is clicked.

 ```jsx
 import React from 'react';